michellab/BioSimSpace/doc/source/install.rst

 since ~2011, or any OS X >= 10.9[Mavericks, released 2013].
 Note that they are compiled with AVX enabled, so will only work on modern (>2011) X86-64 Intel/AMD processors)

-One downloaded, the binary can be unpacked as follows on Linux:
+Once downloaded, the binary can be unpacked as follows on Linux:

 .. code-block:: bash